Cody Dickinson

 Bio

-Cody turns the tables with Homemade, an expansive and evolutionary album that marks his long-awaited debut as a solo artist.
-Stacked to the ceiling with southern soul, west coast boogie-woogie, hill country blues, and plenty of ear-candy pop hooks, Homemade redefines his reach as a vocalist, songwriter, and multi-instrumentalist.
+In 2024, Cody released “Homemade,” an expansive and evolutionary album that marks his long awaited debut as a solo artist.
+Stacked to the ceiling with southern rock, west coast boogie woogie, hill country blues, and plenty of ear-candy pop hooks, “Homemade” redefines his reach as a vocalist, songwriter, and multi-instrumentalist.
 It also finds him in full-on family mode.
 Looking to spend more time with his young children, Cody recorded the album at home in Mississippi, where he played every instrument himself and balanced the tracking sessions with his responsibilities as a father of two toddlers.

 Contact Agent